 Work forms

-1. Tutorials, walking research and presentations of the research: organising (bi)weekly ENCI WALKS on the subject
+1. Tutorials, walking research and presentations of the research: organising (bi)weekly ENCI WALKS

 2. Developing your own research trajectory, which arises from your own questions, doing and making